 Check the seals if they’re still holding up well.
 I also defrost some of my units, especially those with a freezer to keep them working.
 Much like in a cooler, you should also check the interior and exterior for any signs of moisture that could become breeding grounds for molds, bacteria, and pests.

 Frequently Asked Questions

-Who makes the best marine refrigerator?
+Who makes the most favorite marine refrigerator?